andrelmfarias/rfcs/20190821-efficiency-tests.md

 **When we say efficiency we mean: memory efficiency and time efficiency.**

 We need this mainly to:
-- Have garantees about execution time.
+- Have performance garantees.
 This is great for developers and users.
 - Avoid breaking things.
 Track operations time.
 - Help debugging.
 We have a lot of dependencies which can result on efficiency changes, having this will help as track and debug efficiency problems.